Canoe-Kayak trips on the Dordogne

 Departing from Saint-Sozy: “The 3 castles”

-Yes, as long as you know how to swim more than 25 meters without assistance, submerge yourself and are over 6 years old (even accompanied by adults).
+Yes, provided you can swim more than 25 meters unaided, submerge yourself, and are over 6 years old (even when accompanied by adults).

-The courses are open to beginners, we advise you to set off on a 9 km course initially to get your bearings with the activity.
+The routes are open to beginners; we recommend starting with a 9 km route to get a feel for the activity.

-We provide you with a life jacket to wear throughout the course, it is mandatory.
+We provide a life jacket to wear throughout the entire trip; it is mandatory.

-For people with reduced mobility, the activity is accessible to daring people with an aptitude for sporting activities.
-The person must be able to swim alone and return to shore in the event the boat overturns.
-Please note, we are in a natural environment, the embarkation and disembarkation points can be uneven and make access difficult.
+For people with reduced mobility, the activity is accessible to adventurous individuals with a good aptitude for sports.
+Participants must be able to swim independently and reach the shore if the boat capsizes.
+Please note that we are in a natural environment; the embarkation and disembarkation points may be uneven and make access difficult.

 For beginners, which route(s) do you recommend?

-The “Classic” courses of 18 km in class 1 ( Vayrac -Saint-Sozy, Saint-Sozy-Souillac) are not technically more difficult than those of 1h30 but they are simply longer.
+The 18km "Classic" courses, also classified as Class 1 (Vayrac- Saint-Sozy, Saint-Sozy-Souillac), are not technically more difficult than the 1.5-hour courses, but they are simply longer.

 Can we bring our dog?

-It depends on whether your companion is more of an otter type or hates water!
+It depends on whether your companion is more of a gentle otter or hates water!

-You will be asked to keep him on a leash at the leisure centers and on the bus.
+You will be required to keep your dog on a leash at the activity centers and on the bus.

-It is imperative to remove your dog's leash and harness on the boat.
+It is essential to remove your dog's leash and harness on the boat.

-Your dog must be social to be able to ride the bus with other people and potentially other dogs.
+Your dog must be sociable to board the bus with other people and potentially other dogs.

 Is reservation required?